-Unexplored African cuisine is hitting the world’s food industry and unveiling an array of new spices, flavors and cooking methods.
-Those who have experienced the food of South, East, West and North Africa know how diverse it can be.
+Unexplored African cuisine is hitting the world’s food industry, unveiling an array of new spices, flavors, and cooking methods.
+Those who have experienced the food of South, East, West, and North Africa know how diverse it can be.
 African cuisine will rank close to first place on the food menu of 2019 in many parts of the world.
-And it’s exactly what the consumer of today wants to order.
+And that’s exactly what the consumer of today wants to order.

 Interestingly so.
 You can take it from me too, as somebody who stays in Kenya.
 Most of the local food is exactly what people worldwide are trying to incorporate into their everyday diets to live healthily.
 Unexplored African meals include locally sourced ingredients.
 Millennials and Generation Z, aim to eat this way in any case.